devysf/LibFri/README.md

 # LibFri

-My first mean stack app to practise what i learned.
+My first men-stack app to practise what i learned.